km-aero/SQLProject/README.md

 # SQL Project

 ## Summary
-- The following repository includes a word and SQL file
+- The following repository includes a .docx and .sql file
-  - The word file includes answers to the project questions including excel graphs
+  - The .docx file includes answers to the project questions including excel graphs
-  - The SQL file includes working code answering the questions
+  - The .sql file includes working code answering the questions